rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Executing (default): SELECT "id", "text", "createdAt", "updatedAt", "userId" FROM "messages" AS "message" ORDER BY "message"."createdAt" DESC LIMIT 101;
 {{< /highlight >}}

-In this case, the users of the messages are not read from the database twice.
-Only the messages, because they are not using a dataloader yet.
-That's how you can achieve caching in GraphQL with dataloader.
-However, personally I would be careful with it, because choosing a caching strategy isn't simple.
-For instance, what if a cached user has been updated in between?
-Your GraphQL client application would still query the cached user.
+In this case, the users are not read from the database twice, only the messages, because they are not using a dataloader yet.
+That's how you can achieve caching in GraphQL with dataloaders.
+Choosing a caching strategy isn't quite as simple.
+For example, if a cached user is updated in between actions, the GraphQL client application still queries the cached user.

-It's difficult to find the right timing for invalidating the cache.
-That's why it's recommended to perform the dataloader instantiation with every incoming GraphQL request.
-Even though you are loosing the benefit of caching over multiple GraphQL requests then, you are still using the cache for every database access within the one incoming GraphQL request.
-The dataloader package says it the following way: *"DataLoader caching does not replace Redis, Memcache, or any other shared application-level cache.
-DataLoader is first and foremost a data loading mechanism, and its cache only serves the purpose of not repeatedly loading the same data in the context of a single request to your Application."* So if you want to get into real caching on database level, you should give {{* a_blank "Redis" "https://redis.io/" *}} a shot.
+It's difficult to find the right timing for invalidating the cache, so I recommended performing the dataloader instantiation with every incoming GraphQL request.
+You lose the benefit of caching over multiple GraphQL requests, but still use the cache for every database access with one incoming GraphQL request.
+The dataloader package expresses it like this: *"DataLoader caching does not replace Redis, Memcache, or any other shared application-level cache.
+DataLoader is first and foremost a data loading mechanism, and its cache only serves the purpose of not repeatedly loading the same data in the context of a single request to your Application."* If you want to get into real caching on the database level, give {{* a_blank "Redis" "https://redis.io/" *}} a shot.

-In the end, you can outsource the loaders similar to your models into a different folder/file structure.
-In a new *src/loaders/user.js* file you can put the batching for the individual users:
+Outsource the loaders into a different folder/file structure.
+Put the batching for the individual users into a new *src/loaders/user.js* file:

 {{< highlight javascript >}}
 export const batchUsers = async (keys, models) => {